What is the best app to learn a 3x3 cube?

 Best App to Learn a Rubik's Cube?
 3x3 Solver and CFOP Training Guide

-Compare cube learning apps for beginners, kids, CFOP training, professional timing, solver reference, and smart cubes.
+Compare cube learning apps for beginners, kids, CFOP training, WCA timing, solver reference, smart cubes, and AI coaching.
 See where HY AI Rubik fits for iPhone practice.

 Choose by learning stage, not by popularity